-The supplemental air bag warning light, displaying in the instrument panel, monitors the circuits of the supplemental front-impact air bag, front seat-mounted side-impact supplemental air bag (if so equipped), roof-mounted curtain side-impact supplemental air bag (if so equipped for Coupe models) and seat belt pretensioner systems.
-The monitored circuits include the Air bag Control Unit (ACU), crash zone sensor, satellite sensors, front air bag modules, side air bag modules, curtain air bag modules, pretensioners and all related wiring.
+The supplemental air bag warning light, displaying in the instrument panel, monitors the circuits of the supplemental front air bag, supplemental side air bag (if so equipped) and curtain side-impact air bag (if so equipped for Coupe models) systems, and pre-tensioner seat belt.
+The circuits monitored by the air bag warning light are the diagnosis sensor unit, satellite sensors, front air bag modules, side air bag modules, curtain side-impact air bag modules, pre-tensioner seat belt and all related wiring.

-After turning the ignition key to the ON position, the supplemental air bag warning light illuminates.
+After turning the ignition key to the ON position,

+the supplemental air bag warning light illuminates.
 The supplemental air bag warning light will turn off after about 7 seconds if the system is operational.

-If any of the following conditions occur, the front air bag, side air bag and curtain air bag, and pretensioner systems need servicing:
+If any of the following conditions occur, the supplemental front air bag, supplemental side air bag and curtain side-impact air bag systems, and pre-tensioner seat belt need servicing: